GamesCreed

 Your reaction timing is put to the test.
 Sometimes it is crucial to act fast.
 Paying attention is vital.
 The marker in the middle indicates what direction you should aim with either analog sticks.

 Although the gameplay has improved, the mechanics still do not look very realistic.
-When you can move your characters to interact with items, clues, and evidence, they move robotically and pretty stiff too.
+When you can move your characters to interact with items, clues, and evidence, they move robotically and pretty stiffly, too.
 You can make them move quicker, but only by a little.
 There’s no sprinting.
 This is particularly annoying when you want to reach your destination faster.
 It would have been easier if your character had more mobility.

 The Quarry’s graphics are stunning.
 As you are playing on a new generation console, you expect the graphics to be photorealistic.
 The Quarry meets that criterion perfectly.
 I feel one of the biggest reasons for this game’s success is due to the characters being portrayed by some of our favourite actors and actresses.
-Especially the legendary actor from the Scream franchise David Arquette.
+Especially the legendary actor from the Scream franchise, David Arquette.
 Their faces were rendered to look virtually identical to the real-life figures.
 Truly amazing.

 The animations are equally as good.
 The motion capture has progressed.
 The character’s facial expressions, mouth, and body movements when speaking and behaving are some of the most realistic I’ve seen in a game.
-You can feel their emotions as they show them, and these elements give the sensation you’re playing a real-life movie.
+You can feel their emotions as they show them, and these elements give the sensation that you’re playing a real-life movie.
 Let’s not forget about the vibrant look of the camp and the vast surroundings as you try to get through the night alive.

 The Quarry, PlayStation 5, Review, GamesCreed